robinsonryan/modelfilters/README.md

 ## Future Plans

-While the current implementation focuses primarily on string-based filtering with simple modifiers like `and`, `or`, and `not`, there are several planned extensions to increase flexibility and functionality:
+While the current implementation focuses primarily on string-based filtering with simple modifiers like `and`, `or`, and `not`, eventually there will be additional extensions to increase flexibility and functionality:

 - **Support for numeric filters:** Add methods to handle integers and numeric ranges (e.g., greater than, less than, between).
 - **Date filters:** Support for date-based queries, such as filtering by dates before, after, or between specified ranges.